red-gate/web-kata/kata-website-3.md

 This Kata will introduce you to writing asynchronous JavaScript using Promises.
 We're going to access the web API we developed in the previous Kata from a front using JavaScript Promises.

 This is similar to [React Kata 5](kata5.md).
-However this time you must use Promises.
-We also care more about
+However this time we are focussed on using well-defined CRUD operations and error handling.
+You must also use Promises to complete the Kata.

 ### Promises